Dress to Impress: Gameplay

-In Dress to Impress, players compete in an online lobby where they are presented with a theme and given 325 seconds to assemble an outfit that fits the prompt.
+In Dress to Impress, players compete in an online lobby where they are presented with a theme and given 360 seconds to assemble an outfit that fits the prompt.
 Players can select up to 18 articles of clothing from a large in-game showroom and customize their model's appearance, including makeup, skin tone, and nail color.
 The colors of accessories and clothing can also be modified.
 When the timer expires, players showcase their outfits by walking down a catwalk, where other participants rate each look on a scale of one to five stars.
 Players also have the option to compete as a duo, presenting their outfits alongside a partner.
 Players are subsequently ranked based on the total number of stars received, with the top three participants featured on a podium at the conclusion of the round.
 Players also have personal ranks based on their performance in rounds.
 Achieving higher ranks unlocks additional items.
 Additionally, a freeplay mode is available, allowing players to style outfits without time constraints or competition.

 Certain updates introduce limited-time events, where completing specific quests rewards players with exclusive items.
 Beginning with the Halloween 2024 update, these events have taken the form of story-driven quests centered around Lana, the game's nail technician, and feature fantastical themes, including elements inspired by Greek mythology.

-Clothing from the game takes inspiration from real-life fashion styles such as boho-chic, preppy, Lolita, Harajuku, and streetwear.
+Clothing from the game takes inspiration from several real-life fashion styles such as boho-chic, preppy, Lolita, Harajuku, and streetwear.
 The game's themes also include fashion styles, Internet aesthetics, and topics like "back to school", "maximalist/minimalist", "costume party", "mall goth", "Y2K", "formal", and "album cover".
 Users can unlock additional items in the game by buying them with in-game dollars or Robux or by entering limited time codes.